-3 Proposed Algorithm
+3 Proposed algorithm

-Given the rate r_0 , location of fovea \mathbf{x}0 , the wavelet coefficients $C(\mathbf{x}0, r_0)$ of the foveated volume, and the viewing parameters including the viewing direction θ and the transfer functions, we want to compute the rendered image of $V{\mathbf{f}}(\mathbf{x}0, r_0)$.
+Given the rate r_0 , the location of fovea x_0 , the wavelet coefficients $C(x_0, r_0)$ of the foveated volume, and the viewing parameters including the viewing direction θ and the transfer functions, we want to compute the rendered image of $V_f(x_0, r_0)$.

-A straightforward algorithm solves the problem by first reconstructing the forward volume $V{\rm f}(\mathbf{x}0, r_0)$ from $C(\mathbf{x}0, r_0)$ using inverse wavelet transformation, and next applying direct rendering on $V{\rm f}(\mathbf{x}0, r_0)$.
-This method is costly since representing $V{\rm f}(\mathbf{x}0, r_0)$ in the spatial domain already requires $\Omega(n^3)$ storage space.
-We give an algorithm that avoids reconstructing $V{\rm f}(\mathbf{x}0, r_0)$.
+A straightforward algorithm solves the problem by first reconstructing the foveated volume $V_f(\mathbf{x}0, r_0)$ from $C(\mathbf{x}0, r_0)$ using inverse wavelet transformation, and next applying direct rendering on $V_f(\mathbf{x}0, r_0)$.
+This method is costly since representing $V_f(\mathbf{x}0, r_0)$ in the spatial domain already requires $\Omega(n^3)$ storage space.
+We give an algorithm that avoids reconstructing $V_f(\mathbf{x}0, r_0)$.

-Our algorithm consists of two phases, reconstruction phase and rendering phase.
-In the first phase, given m wavelet coefficients of the foveated volume, the super-voxels $R(\ell, \mathbf{x_0}, \mathbf{r_0})$ is reconstructed.
+Our algorithm consists of two phases, the reconstruction phase and the rendering phase.
+In the first phase, given m wavelet coefficients of the foveated volume, the super-voxels $R(\ell, \mathbf{x}0, r_0)$ are reconstructed.
 The reconstruction can be done in O(m) time.
 In the second phase, the displayed image is rendered from the super-voxels.
 The rendering time is $O(m + n^2)$.
 These two phases can be combined to further reduce memory usage.

-3.1 Main Idea
+3.1 Main idea

 Rendering.
-Let us first describe the second phase which is more interesting.
+Let us first describe the second phase, which is more interesting.
 We will explain the rendering using a 2D example.
-We want to trace rays in a foveated image along the x-axis as shown in Figure 2(b), giving a 1D signal as output.
-In Figure 2(b), a lower resolution sample is depicted as a bigger square, which we call it a super-pixel (the analogous of supervoxel).
+We want to trace rays in a foveated image along the x-axis as shown in Fig. 2(b), giving a 1D signal as output.
+In Fig. 2(b), a lower resolution sample is depicted as a bigger square, which we call a super-pixel (the analogoue of super-voxel).
 Consider a set of rays tracing through a big super-pixel.
 If the intensities of the rays are the same before hitting the square, then they are also the same upon leaving the square.
-Thus, from computational aspect, all these rays can be emulated altogether in one step.
+Thus, from a computational aspect, all these rays can be emulated altogether in one step.
 Since they are the same, we group these rays into a thick ray, where the thickness is the width of the region it covers.
 A key observation is that we can always split a thick ray, but not mix two rays.
 Consider the situation where a thick ray leaves a square and enters into two smaller squares.
 In this situation, the ray has to be split into two thinner rays.
-On the other hand, consider the situation where two adjacent thin rays, leave their respective squares and enter into a common bigger square.
+On the other hand, consider the situation where two adjacent thin rays leave their respective squares and enter into a common bigger square.
 In this situation, the two rays may be different in intensity, when entering into the bigger square.
 Hence, no computation can be shared.

-The darker arrows in Figure 3(a) show how the rays trace half-way through a foveated image.
+The darker arrows in Fig. 3(a) show how the rays trace half-way through a foveated image.
 Due to the structure of foveation, we only need to split the rays.
-Problem arises in the second half of the foveated image if the rays continue to trace toward the right.
+The problem arises in the second half of the foveated image if the rays continue to trace toward the right.
 Since rays can not be mixed, in the second half, they have to remain thin.
 This is not optimal since, intuitively, some computation could be shared in the second half.
-To overcome that, we trace the rays along x-axis in two directions, forward and backward as shown in Figure 3(b).
+To overcome this, we trace the rays along x-axis in two directions, forward and backward as shown in Fig. 3(b).
 The final rendered 1D signal is the composition of these two sets of rays.
 We do not set the line where the two sets of rays meet as a straight line, otherwise it may cut across a whole square.